knocklabs/docs/pages/send-notifications/designing-workflows.md

 Each channel step you add to a workflow will have its own notification template.
 This template is what determines what the notifications sent to your user look like for a given channel.

-In this section we'll walk through the key features of the Knock template editor and how you can use them to design your notifications.
+In this section we'll walk through the key features of the Knock notification template editor and how you can use them to design your notifications.

 We'll cover: